Restoration Guide ...

 Unfortunately we at Molloy Restoration cannot cater for all clients.
 We have outlined some very simple guide lines and tips to help you choose a reliable and reputable restorer/conservator for your project.

+Request accurate treatment proposal and quotation including all charges and a maximum costing, this will prevent overcharging at the end.
+The treatment proposal will outline everything that has to be done to your piece, carving, finishing, rebuild etc. We encourage clients when pricing around to use our treatment proposals as a means to gauge the extent and quality of work companies are proposing to carry out.
 Request estimated completion date.
-This can be quiet tough, some projects can run way over depending on the complexity of issues that arise, however it is possible 90% of the time and it will protect you from overcharging.
-Reputable restorer/conservators will give a price reduction if the piece is late.
+This can be quiet tough with some antiquities and can run way over depending on the complexity of issues that arise, however it is possible 90% of the time and it will protect you from overcharging.
+Reputable conservators will give a price reduction if the piece is late.

-All restoration work should carry a warranty period.
+All restoration work should be carry a warranty period.
 Ensure the restoration company will stand over their work for a number of years after completion.
-We offer up to a ten year warranty on all our work depending on the job.
+We offer between a five and ten year warranty on our work depending on the job.
 This is essential as polish and wax will deteriorate within weeks if applied poorly.
-A warranty is also a very simple way to weed out an inferior restorer.
-Pieces being devalued and damaged beyond repair by poor restoration is more common than any other form of severe damage we see.
-Cheap spurious finishes, adhesives and techniques can ruin your piece for all time.
+This is a very simple way to weed out an inferior restorer before they take your money and damage your piece.

 Be very wary of reviews and testimonials on companies web sites.
 These web sites are created by the companies.
-I would recommend looking for an independent source of review, independent sites, forums, Google maps review etc.
+I would recommend looking for an independent source for review, independent sites, forums, Google maps review etc.

-Take your time looking over the piece when it is redelivered.
-I would recommend five minutes to examine the piece, damaged repairs etc, a good restorer conservator will happily point out an discuss all repairs and techniques used.
+Ensure you are happy with the job before you issue final payment.
+Make sure your warranty is mentioned in signed documentation.
+Take your time looking over the piece when it is redelivered I would recommend five minutes to examine the piece, damaged repairs etc. a good restorer conservator will happily point out an discuss all repairs and techniques used

-Ask about qualifications, internships, education etc. Given the previous downturn in the economy a lot of companies have started advertising furniture conservation and restoration as an additional services they provide, with little or no education and experience.
-Poor restoration, refinishing techniques and lack of conservation could destroy a piece for all time.
+The finest restorer I have ever met is completely self taught, unfortunately this is rarely the case.
+More often than not, self taught translates directly into unqualified.
+Ask about qualifications, internships, education etc. Given the previous downturn in the economy a lot of people have started advertising furniture conservation restoration services with little or no education or experience.
+This is by far the worst thing that could happen to your valuable piece.
+Poor restoration, refinishing and techniques could destroy a piece for all time.